TI MSP430: MSP430x3xx series

-The MSP430x3xx Series is the oldest generation, designed for portable instrumentation with an embedded LCD controller.
-This also includes a frequency-locked loop oscillator that can automatically synchronize to a low-speed (32 kHz) crystal.
+controlled oscillator (DCO) with frequency-locked loop (FLL) which provided a stable system clock (1 to 4 MHz) using a low-frequency crystal (32 kHz).
 This generation does not support EEPROM memory, only mask ROM and UV-eraseable and one-time programmable EPROM.
 Later generations provide only flash memory and mask ROM options.
 These devices offer 2.5–5.5 V operation, up to 32 KB ROM.